interaction-lab/OpenHMI/Skin/Crochet Pattern (spiral in the round).md

 Row 17: dc across, making decreases about ¼, ½, and ¾ of the way through the row

-Row 18: hdc across, sc 2 to even out the spiral, and fasten off
+Row 18: hdc across, sc in the last two stitches to even out the spiral, and fasten off

 ## Head